altunixon/wips/lns/altina_ln/ASP-52-.md

 “If it’s a bull, at least we can make use of bait and other methods.”

-Vanessa only said “immediately” and ran into the room.
+Vanessa only said “immediately” and ran into the room.<br/>

-According to her plans, letting her brother who was the strategist recommend them would at least create a business opportunity for them.
+According to her plans, letting her brother who was the strategist recommend them would at least create a business opportunity for them.<br/>

 However, she never thought that they would conduct a business with the princess directly.
-Furthermore, she never would had dreamt that the princess would come visiting the workshop despite the rain.
+Furthermore, she never would had dreamt that the princess would come visiting the workshop despite the rain.<br/>

-I really keep getting surprised by Altina’s actions—— Regis sighed in his heart.
+I really keep getting surprised by Altina’s actions—— Regis sighed in his heart.<br/>

-The hammering sound stopped and was replaced by some commotion inside the workshop.
+The hammering sound stopped and was replaced by some commotion inside the workshop.<br/>
-Not long after that, the metal door was opened.
+Not long after that, the metal door was opened.<br/>

-A man who was topless with a piece of cloth hanging on his waist was kneeling with one knee with his head lowered.
+A man who was topless with a piece of cloth hanging on his waist was kneeling with one knee with his head lowered.<br/>

 There were flabs on his muscular body, but his built was considered heavyweight.
-He had short hair and was beardless.
+He had short hair and was beardless.<br/>

-Vanessa was waiting behind him standing.
+Vanessa was waiting behind him standing.<br/>

 “Wel-welcome!
 Please come inside!”

 “Pardon my intrusion!”

 Altina stepped into the workshop gracefully despite this being her first time entering it.
-As expected of a royalty, to be able to stay calm in such situation.
+As expected of a royalty, to be able to stay calm in such situation.<br/>

-The workshop was large.
+The workshop was large.<br/>

-It was a large as Fort Volk’s officer’s dining hall which could host forty people.
+It was a large as Fort Volk’s officer’s dining hall which could host forty people.<br/>

 However, the various equipments and tools, as well as the furnace made the room looked small.

-Although it was May, the temperature here was high enough to make people sweat buckets.
+Although it was May, the temperature here was high enough to make people sweat buckets.<br/>

 There were six young men inside the workshop.
-There wore thick aprons hanging on top of their shirts, their hands holding hammers and tongs as they looked towards Altina and company nervously.
+There wore thick aprons hanging on top of their shirts, their hands holding hammers and tongs as they looked towards Altina and company nervously.<br/>

-Regis who was standing beside Altina broke into a gentle smile.
+Regis who was standing beside Altina broke into a gentle smile.<br/>

 “It’s been awhile, brother-in-law—— Your Highness, this person here is the blacksmith, Enzo Bardot Smith.”

 As he was introduced, Enzo’s mouth became slanted.
-Perhaps he was trying to smile.
+Perhaps he was trying to smile.<br/>

-To ease the atmosphere, Regis used an intimate way of addressing him… … He wondered whether Altina was angry since she was making such a serious face.
+To ease the atmosphere, Regis used an intimate way of addressing him… … He wondered whether Altina was angry since she was making such a serious face.<br/>

-On the other hand, Enzo was standing still and having a nervous expression, as if he was sick.
+On the other hand, Enzo was standing still and having a nervous expression, as if he was sick.<br/>

 “I,I am honoured to have you here!”